Sign up to the Kings Place newsletter to find out first about our events.

 ‘A group at the top of their game’ Edinburgh49

 Hailing from King’s College London, The Rolling Tones are the current UK Champions of collegiate a cappella for the second consecutive year.
 In 2017, they were the first ever all-female a cappella group to win the University Voice Festival UK in the competition’s history.
 Competing nationally and internationally, they’ve won numerous awards at the International Championships of Collegiate A Cappella and at the Voice Festival UK.
-In early 2018 they broke the record for the highest UK score in the ICCAs, which earned them a place in the final at the Beacon Theatre in New York City.
+In early 2018 they broke the record for the highest UK final score in the ICCAs, which earned them a place at the International Final in New York City.
 They present an exhilarating and original programme of works featuring artists as diverse as Drake and Annie Lennox, as well as original songs written by members of the group.

 With five star shows at the Edinburgh Fringe and a host of international tours under their belt, The Techtonics are one of the UK’s best all-male a cappella groups.
 Hailing from Imperial College, they are infamous for their eye-wateringly crimson chinos and terrible funky socks – as well as their eclectic repertoire and authentic sound.
 They sing everything from classic rock numbers to hip hop tracks, and have a reputation for arranging new songs for the a cappella genre.
 They’ve been nominated for two CARA awards, have won the CARA award for Best Male Collegiate Song for their version of Earthquake by Labrinth, and in 2016 were crowned International Champions of Collegiate A Cappella.